 Fast Track: Get Schengen visa in advance

-It may be noted that citizens of EU countries don’t require a Portugal Visa to travel the country.
+It may be noted that citizens of EU countries don’t require a Portugal Visa to travel to the country.
 However, if they want to stay there for more than 90 days, they should obtain a visa.

-Besides, EU citizens who want to live in the country for an indefinite period should register themselves with local authorities by the end three months of their stay.
+Besides, EU citizens who want to live in the country for an indefinite period should register themselves with local authorities by the end of three months of their stay.

-For citizens of countries that don’t come under the Schengen system, they should obtain Portugal's Schengen visa before traveling to the country.
-Well, the legal requirements related to the entry to Portugal can vary from one country to another.
+For citizens of countries that don’t come under the Schengen system, they should obtain Portugal’s Schengen visa before traveling to the country.
+Well, the legal requirements related to entry to Portugal can vary from one country to another.
 So, don’t forget to check the requirements with your government and embassy.

 Accommodation in Portugal